PreciselyData/big-data/databricks-geococoding/README.md

 You will also need to provide the URL for the location of the spectrum-bigdata-geocoding-VERSION.zip.
 In our example, we have a mocked up presigned URL to an s3 repository.
 See these links for information on creating AWS presigned https://docs.aws.amazon.com/cli/latest/reference/s3/presign.html, and for Azure https://docs.microsoft.com/en-us/rest/api/storageservices/Service-SAS-Examples?redirectedfrom=MSDN.
 If you prefer, add the spectrum-bigdata-geocoding-VERSION.zip to your dbfs and use a file:/// URL.

 Once those changes have been made, you can execute the cell.
+The rest of the cells can be executed in order.

 <strong> After executing the Create Geocoding Library & Attach to Cluster </strong> cell, you will see two jars called out in the results.
 You must pick the appropriate version depending on the spark version you are using.
 That jar should be added as a library to your cluster https://docs.databricks.com/libraries/index.html.

-The rest of the cells can be executed in order with no other interaction required.
+The proper version of the jar is... scala 2.11 for Databricks 6, scala 2.12 for Databricks 7

 ## Executing the Demo